acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 output midpoint
 output global_max as max subarray sum output months[start] to months[end]

-Time Complexity: O(N) - Each step (input, sum/avg calculation, max finding, transformation, and Kadane's algorithm) involves a single pass over the array of size N.
+Time Complexity: O(N) - Each step (input, sum/avg calculation, max finding, transformation, and Kadane's algorithm) involves a single pass over the array of size N. We NEVER have any inner loops that traverse the other elements for each element.
+We go through once, doing live calculations and saves.
 Space Complexity: O(N) - Requires O(N) space for the data array, transformed array, and months list (though months is fixed-size).